 At the national level, she was the first elected female vice president of the American Council of Jewish Federations (1963–1965).
 She was a founding member of the National Foundation for Jewish Culture (NFJC) in 1960.
 She helped to establish the NFJC’s funding program for doctoral students of Jewish studies—a program that contributed to the dramatic increase in the number of chairs of Jewish learning at American universities from only three before 1960 to ten times that number in 1997.
 Also in the early 1960s, Cohen served as national vice president of the Jewish Educational Services of North America, an organization dedicated to fostering Jewish grade-school education.

-Since her first visits to Israel in the 1940s, Cohen has sought to promote Jewish education at an international level.
+After her first visits to Israel in the 1940s, Cohen sought to promote Jewish education at an international level.
 In Israel, she worked with Professor Moshe Davis, chair of Hebrew University’s International Committee for University Teaching of Jewish Civilization.
-The committee has guided the development of departments and programs of Jewish studies around the world.
+The committee guided the development of departments and programs of Jewish studies around the world.

-Cohen’s talents as a leader and organizer, as well as her gracious southern manners, have been key assets in overcoming the obstacles she faced as a Zionist in a southern city and as a woman in a predominantly male Jewish national arena.
-Despite her ties with national and international Jewry, she particularly cherishes her New Orleans community, which has nurtured such eminent figures as Judah Touro, Judah P. Benjamin, and Rabbi Max Heller.
-Cohen herself has been a builder of this community, leading it from “the flight [from Israel] to the return,” from the “abandonment [of Israel] to the embrace.”
+Cohen’s talents as a leader and organizer, as well as her gracious southern manners, were key assets in overcoming the obstacles she faced as a Zionist in a southern city and as a woman in a predominantly male Jewish national arena.
+Despite her ties with national and international Jewry, she particularly cherished her New Orleans community, which has nurtured such eminent figures as Judah Touro, Judah P. Benjamin, and Rabbi Max Heller.
+Cohen herself was a builder of this community, leading it from “the flight [from Israel] to the return,” from the “abandonment [of Israel] to the embrace.”
 As she said, “I have had a vision of what a Jewish community ought to be, and I felt I had a responsibility.”